Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Hardware configuration

-- Setting system and hardware time
+- System and hardware time synchronization

 - Terminal configuration